1999 Australian Open – Men's singles

 Yevgeny Kafelnikov defeated Thomas Enqvist in the final, 4–6, 6–0, 6–3, 7–6(7–1) to win the men's singles tennis title at the 1999 Australian Open.
+It was his second and last major singles title, after the 1996 French Open.
 With the win, Kafelnikov became the first Russian (male or female) to win an Australian Open singles title.

 Petr Korda was the defending champion, but lost in the third round to Todd Martin.